Registration for the October 2023 exams is open May 1, 2023 - August 31, 2023

 - satisfies the continuing education requirement to maintain the national credential

-Consisting of 165 multiple-choice questions (150 scored and 15 pilot tested), the CHES® examination is offered in a computer-based format at Prometric Test Centers throughout the United States and overseas and through Live Remote Proctoring from the safety of home.
+Consisting of 165 multiple-choice questions (150 scored and 15 pilots), the CHES® examination is offered in the United States and internationally via computer-based format and through Live Remote Proctoring from the safety of home.
 Candidates are allotted 3 hours to complete the examination.
-Please refer to the CHES Exam Application Handbook for additional information .
+Please refer to the CHES Exam Application Handbook for additional information.

 Live Remote Proctoring Computer-Based Testing